Ignatius Dominick Palmeri

 The family would like to thank the entire staff at Highland Park Senior Living in Wilkes Barre, PA for their kindness and care during their Dad's stay at their facility and especially during his final hours.

 Visitation hours will be held on Thursday June 18, 2020 from 3-7 P.M. at the Ralston-Lippincott-Hasbrouck-Ingrassia Funeral Home, Inc. 72 West Main St. Middletown, N.Y.
 Due to the current NY State guidelines capacity will be limited.
 Face coverings will be required to enter the building.

 Private services with burial in Gate of Heaven Cemetery will be held at the convenience of the family.

 Arrangements by Ralston-Lippincott-Hasbrouck-Ingrassia Funeral Home, Inc. 343-6023 or www.ocfuneralhomes.com.

-To send flowers to the family or plant a tree in memory of Ignatius Palmeri, please visit Tribute Store
+To plant a tree in memory of Ignatius Palmeri, please visit Tribute Store

 Visitation at Funeral Home